KonradHoeffner/tempoguide/guide.md

 Practice your Ponders, land drops, short cuts and using F6 at strategic moments where you don't give up bluff equity.
 It's the same in paper; play fast (and make your opponent play fast as well using the judge) from turn 1 of the game.
 We should not cheat with slowplay and then when game two finishes with 8 minutes on the clock start playing fast there.

+## General Deck Advice

+Traditionally you would wait with your spells to get the best result, e.g. wait if you really need to push an opponents creature or something else comes.
+However this deck is quite mana hungry with all the cards you draw and the clues to crack, so it may often be correct to be quite liberal with your spells to maximize mana efficiency.
+Even if you don’t suspect your opponent is on nonbasic land hate it is often almost free to get basic swamp and basic island so always consider this even if you think it unlikely.
+A great game plan of this deck is to stick an early Tamiyo and then protect it and disrupt the opponent with Wasteland, Force, Daze and removal.
+Nethergoyf doesn’t really fit that plan but it is the only card that really does damage early which can actually end the game reasonably fast other than murktide which comes later.
+This deck is super fun but is also hard to play, you need a lot of practice and care not to timeout, it is much more value focussed and slower than Delver.

+## Own Card Guide

+### Nethergoyf

+Normally you want to attack first and then cast your spells to get more information but Nethergoyf often prefers the other way around so if you spells get countered you may attack for more.
+Sometimes you don’t have a land in the graveyard and it’s good to fetch before attacking.
+Against damage based removal, consider delaying Nethergoyf until it survives.
+For example T1 Ponder, T2 Brainstorm fetch Nethergoyf plays around Lightning Bolt.
+Alternatively you can also just fetch and Ponder and bait them into bolt, then save it with an instant.
+You can force a delirious DRC to attack, then clear their graveyard with Nihil Spellbomb in the attack step, then block and kill it with Nethergoyf.
+Don't forget the escape ability, as long as you don't have a Grafdigger's Cage in play.

+### Fatal Push
+Try to leave a fetch land or bauble uncracked if 3 and 4 mana creatures like Nadu are relevant in the matchup.
+Against Moon Stompy, Fatal Push is often useless as you can not fetch with a Blood Moon in play, so consider leaving a clue uncracked as long as you don't play Null Rod.
+You can target any creature with Fatal Push, even if it doesn’t have an effect.

+### Shoot the Sherrif
+Does not hit Brazen Borrower and Boardside Bombardiers.

+### Go for the Throat
+Relevant artifact creatures: Constructs, Painter’s Servant,

+### Brainstorm
+Flipping Tamiyo T2 means a T5 ultimate if not stopped  which mostly wins the game.
+Don't forget to play around Orcish Bowmasters.

+### Murktide Regent
+The current meta is high on fatal push which is why Murktide is often a great counter to the meta removal.

+### Counterbalance
+Personal pet card but I don't play it without Delver because you don’t have 4 DRC and 4 Mishra’s Bauble, so you only have Brainstorm (reactively), Ponder (proactively), and Fetchland + maybe Scryland (hopefully).
+It’s great against all kinds of blue cantrip decks, whether it’s combo, control or tempo.

+### Nihil Spellbomb
+Great T1 nonsense protection in the current meta.
+Even if you see them as something else online, everyone seems to play reanimator now.
+Doesn't stop LED -> Echo.
+Prevents Murktide, shrinks DRC to block it or kill it with Bowmasters.

+## Opponent Card Guide

+### Gaea’s Cradle
+Sometimes they have a dual land and a Gaea’s Cradle in play and you have to consider which to Wasteland, don’t always automatically kill Cradle as you might be able to mana screw them completely if they have no land in hand, though it is dangerous against decks with a lot of one drop creatures like Elves.

+### Urza’s Saga (outdated by rules change)
+I don’t know why most people don’t do this, but I almost always bring in my Harbingers of the Sea against Saga decks because having a 3 mana 2/2 that kills a Saga and does more later is really strong on it’s own as long as you remember to fetch basic swamp beforehand.
+You can Wasteland it with the first trigger on the stack so they never get mana.
+You can Consign to Memory any of the chapter abilities but not the activated one to create a token.

+### Timing Guide

+* Bowmaster their Bowmaster
+* Fetch in response to fetch against stifle
+* Daze Wasteland trick

 ## Play Patterns